Evaluating GitHub Repositories (within an Agile Software Development Course)

 -

-Going forward, each team member will have to set up GitHub, install software on their local machines, and learn how to use the technology stack for their project.
+At the start of development, each team member will have to set up GitHub, install software on their local machines, and learn how to use the technology stack for their project.
 If none of these things are represented as separate Spikes in the Task Board for each team member, then their Task Board is not accurately showing the work they need to do.
 In subsequent sprints, these sorts of spikes may or may not be present.

 Markdown files in the repository